Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Structuring the pure lambda calculus's strategy space

 The interaction of weakness, strictness and headness affects the amount of evaluation.
 Hence, these criteria do not provide an orthogonal classification of the strategy space.
 An orthogonal classification is provided by the uniform/hybrid criterion that splits the strategy space in two and is independent of the other three criteria.

-As discussed in Section~\ref{sec:contribs}.C4, we must distinguish uniform/hybrid strategy from uniform/hybrid-style definitional device because it may be possible to write the device in uniform style (without subsidiary devices) for what is actually a hybrid strategy.
+As discussed in contribution \ref{C:hybrid}, we must distinguish uniform/hybrid \emph{strategy} from uniform/hybrid \emph{style} of definitional device.
+It may be possible to write a uniform-style device (without subsidiary devices) for what is actually a hybrid strategy.
 We provide examples in Section~\ref{sec:intuition-uniform-hybrid}.
-It may be also possible to take a uniform-style device and concoct a one-step equivalent hybrid-style device that uses spurious subsidiary devices.
+It may be also possible to write a hybrid-style device (with spurious subsidiary devices) for a uniform strategy.
 We will show an example in Section~\ref{sec:regimentation-hybrid} (page~\pageref{pag:IIS-hybrid}).